 No one symptom by itself is a sign of a concussion.
 If you vomit after being hit in the head, you might not necessarily have a brain injury.
 But if your concussion symptoms aren’t going away or lasting longer than what you would have expected, you could be experiencing post-concussion syndrome.

 Lingering symptoms like headaches, dizziness, mood changes, vision problems, trouble sleeping, and fatigue are signs that can last weeks or months after an injury.
 Most doctors consider symptoms lasting over three months a sign of the syndrome.
 Many of these can also be attributed to an underlying neck injury that has not been assessed and addressed properly.

-People who already suffer from chronic pain, migraines, or a disorder such as anxiety, depression, or ADHD may also be more likely to experience this syndrome.
+People who already suffer from chronic pain, migraines, or a disorder such as anxiety, or depression may also be more likely to experience this syndrome.
 Every case is different, so treatment time varies.